 The St. Aidan’s Folk Ensemble is a Music Ministry which enhances spirituality via worship and praise music, presented at various church services and other functions during the year.
 Our goal is to inspire and lead others to participate in musical worship, not to perform or entertain.
 We have incorporated such instruments in our renditions as guitar, piano, flute, clarinet, violin, and hammered dulcimer, but are always open to expanding with additional musicians and/or other instruments.
 Last October, St. Aidan’s held two Folk Masses, consisting entirely of songs led by the Folk Ensemble.

-We love making a joyful noise unto the Lord, and hope to inspire others to walk more closely with Christ, whether playing and/or singing, because “They who sing pray twice!”
+We love making a joyful noise unto the Lord, and hope to inspire others to walk more closely with Christ, whether playing and/or singing, because “Those who sing pray twice!”

 St. Aidan’s Music Project – aka, STAMP – is an extension of St. Aidan’s Music Ministry.
 Officially launched in 2019, STAMP presents music workshops of various topics throughout the year.
 Led by seasoned artists, these workshops allow the chance to present specialized themes tailored to specific audiences and give a personalized experience to the participants.
 Topics can be anything…learning how to read music, string quartet coaching, songwriting. improvisation, and more.
 Register for a workshop today!